arjunkc/scanner-scripts/README.md

 Brother's scripts are very basic, and do not do many of the things I need to have an effective network or USB scanner for my work.
 In particular, they do not work too well with an (Automatic Document Feeder) ADF.

 **The most important feature for me is to be able to walk to the printer, throw a document in the ADF and hit scan.
-A pdf of this document should automatically be saved on my computer.**
+A pdf of this document should automatically be saved on my computer in a folder of my choice.
+This operation should support duplex scanning, whether or not the scanner supports automatic duplex scanning.**

 This is what my enhanced scripts aim to do.
 They have the following features:

 1. Supports **duplex** scanning for Brother scanners, *whether or not they support duplex scanning*.
 That is, if you have a single sided scanning ADF, you feed the facing pages first, then flip the scanned pile over, and scan the reverse pages.
 The python scripts produce a single pdf document in the right order.
 The scripts also support scanners that do have duplex scanning ADFs.
-1. Written in python, accepts many options, and runs many checks.
+1. Written in python, accepts many options, should be extensible.
 1. Can detect default devices automatically.
 1. They are a drop in replacement for the brother scripts, and eventually, will require minimal configuration.

 ## Requirements

-I have tested it on python 3.5 and 3.6.
-Requires the debian brother package downloaded from the Brother website ( [example](http://support.brother.com/g/s/id/linux/en/before.html?c=us&lang=en&prod=dcpl2540dw_us_as&redirect=on#ds620)).
+1. Requires the Debian Brother scanner driver downloaded from Brother's website ( [example](http://support.brother.com/g/s/id/linux/en/before.html?c=us&lang=en&prod=dcpl2540dw_us_as&redirect=on#ds620)).
+If installing on Archlinux, use the debtap (Debian to Arch package) program to get an installable Archlinux package.
 1.  sane
 1. Python 3
 1. Imagemagick.
-For converting pnm files to pdf.
+For converting pnm files to jpg.
 1.  img2pdf seems to work best for embedding jpgs in pdfs.
 1.  pdftk.
 For compiling the image files into one pdf.
 1.  bash.
 This is because I know bash better than sh.

 ## Installation